Placebo Effect

 Other research shows that the placebo of inactive treatment may be related to the brain’s response to the expectation of beneficial results since they believe they’re taking the active treatment.
 Oftentimes, when an individual believes that they’ve been given effective treatment, their brain releases chemicals like dopamine that can boost mood, reduce stress, and may produce other health benefits relating to both mental and physical health.

 Because placebos have been used extensively in studies of medications and other treatments, there’s a large body of research that suggests the placebo effect can improve symptoms of various health conditions.
-The following are examples of these.
+Studies show that the placebo effect can engender measurable improvements in areas as varied as blood pressure, gastrointestinal health, and athletic performance.
+The following are examples of benefits to mental and physical health concerns that the placebo effect can provide.

 Understanding Parkinson’s disease